I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_srbex_data_io_info.md

 </tr>
 </table>

+`Key`

+A tag value to identify a block of data transferred.

+`RWLength`

+The length, in bytes of the data to transfer.

 `IsWriteRequest`

 TRUE if the I/O operation in the SRB is a write request.
 Otherwise, FALSE; the I/O operation is a read request.

-`Key`

-A tag value to identify a block of data transferred.

-`Length`

-Length of the data in this structure, in bytes, starting with the <b>Flags</b> member.
-Set to SRBEX_DATA_IO_INFO_LENGTH.
+`CachePriority`

+Priority level for a hybrid cache read or write.

+This member is valid starting with Windows 8.1 Update.

 `Reserved`